 Another area where ONE stands out is that they’ve studied the history of active shooter attacks to help inform their training.
 Understanding how attackers have gained entry into a building, how quickly and easily confusion resulted in more death or injury, and how effective SROs or security officers have or haven’t been, all provide great insight into how organizations can make strategic changes throughout their buildings.

 Lastly, ONE doesn’t just rely on input from former law enforcement to inform their training.
-ONE knows that pulling expertise from a number of professionals is critical to create a more comprehensive solution.
+ONE knows that pulling expertise from multiple professionals is critical to creating a more comprehensive solution.
 That pushed them to pull together experts from education, mental health, law enforcement, special forces, and governmental agencies.
-These layers of experience and critical thinking have contributed to a stronger understanding of physical security in any physical setting.
+These layers of experience and critical thinking have contributed to a more robust understanding of physical security in any physical setting.

 School districts, private businesses, healthcare institutions, and government agencies across the country need to consider active shooter prevention training in order to be proactive and protect the lives of their people.
 While training comes in various forms, selecting a program that empowers staff will prove to be the most valuable and effective kind.
 For more information about ONE Training, visit www.trainingone.org.